Mahmoud-Abdelraouf/STmicro-System-Programming-under-Linux/05.Advanced/Practical/Session03/README-CentOS-Container-Setup.md

 # Setting Up and Running a CentOS Container on Ubuntu using Rinse and Systemd-nspawn

-### Setting Up and Running a CentOS Container on Ubuntu using Rinse and Systemd-nspawn

 ## Overview

 This guide provides step-by-step instructions to download CentOS and run it within a container using `rinse` and `systemd-nspawn` on an Ubuntu system.